 Revenue Agent Reports (RARs) must be reported to this state within 90 days after the receipt of the RAR or supplemental report reflecting correct net income of taxpayer.
 Amended returns must be filed with payment of any additional tax due.
-The Statute of Limitation will remain open for eight (8) years if the taxpayer fails to disclose Federal Revenue Agent Reports.
+ACA 26-18-306(b)(3)(B) states that a refund shall not be paid if the amended return is filed on or after the 91st day following receipt of the notice from the IRS.
+Any additional tax and interest must be paid with the amended return or a refund must be requested on an amended return if applicable.
+Statute of Limitations will remain open for eight (8) years for assessment of tax if the taxpayer fails to disclose Federal Revenue Agent Reports.

-PENALTIES
+PENALTIES AND INTEREST